jdwininger/OMAC/README.md

 - **Wishlist Management**: Track desired figures and easily move them to your collection when acquired
 - **Multi-Photo Support**: Upload and manage multiple photos per figure
 - **Advanced Search**: Find figures by name, series, or manufacturer
-- **Column Sorting**: Click any column header to sort ascending/descending (Name, Series, Wave, Manufacturer, Year, Condition, Photos)
+- **Column Resizing**: Drag column borders to adjust column widths (widths are saved automatically)
+- **Alternating Row Colors**: Table displays alternating row colors that change with the theme
 - **Customizable Table View**: Show/hide columns and rearrange column order
-- **Dark/Light Theme Support**: Switch between light, dark, and Dracula themes via View menu
+- **Dracula Theme** - Popular purple-tinted dark theme with improved contrast for menus and text
 - **Data Backup & Restore**: Create complete backups and restore from them
 - **Merge Collections**: Combine collections from other OMAC installations or CSV files
 - **Unique Menu Layout**: Traditional menu bar at the top with File, View, and Help menus